2 MATERIAL ACCOUNTING POLICIES

 (i) Short-term obligations

-Liabilities for wages and salaries, including non monetary benefits that are expected to be settled wholly within twelve months after the end of the year in which the employees render the related service are recognized in respect of employee service upto the end of the reporting period and are measured at the amount expected to be paid when the liabilities are settled.
+Liabilities for wages and salaries, including non monetary benefits that are expected to be settled wholly within twelve months after the end of the year in which the employees render the related service are recognised in respect of employee service upto the end of the reporting period and are measured at the amount expected to be paid when the liabilities are settled.
 Corresponding liabilities are presented as current employee benefit obligations in the balance sheet.

 Accumulated leaves, which are expected to be utilised within the next twelve months, is treated as short-term employee benefits.
 The company measured the expected cost of such absences as the additional amount that it expects to pay as a result of the unused entitlement that has accumulated at the reporting date.
-The company recognises the expected cost of shortterm employee benefit as an expense, when an employee renders the related services.
+The company recognises the expected cost of short-term employee benefit as an expense, when an employee renders the related services.

 The Company presents the leave encashment as a current liability in the balance sheet to the extent it does not have an unconditional right to defer its settlement for twelve months after the reporting date.